dart-lang/site-www/src/_guides/language/language-tour.md

 }
 ```

-And here’s an example of using that @todo annotation:
+And here’s an example of using that `@Todo` annotation:

 <?code-excerpt "misc/lib/language_tour/metadata/misc.dart"?>
 ```dart